SixdegreeLab/MasteringChainAnalytics/en/ch09/ch09-useful-queries-part1.md

 ## Calculate price from DeFi swap records

 The price data table `prices.usd` on Dune is maintained through spellbook, which does not include price information for all tokens on all supported blockchains.
-Especially when a new ERC20 token is newly issued and listed on the DEX (such as XEN), Dune's price list does not have the data of this token at this time.
+Especially when a new ERC20 token is newly issued and listed on the DEX (such as XEN), Dune's price list will not automatically display this token's data.
 At this point, we can read the swap data in the DeFi project, such as the Swap data in Uniswap, calculate the exchange price between the corresponding token and USDC (or WETH), and then convert the USDC or WETH price data to get the US dollar price.
 A sample query is as follows:

 ``` sql
 with xen_price_in_usdc as (